This post discusses problem #4 from Project Euler. We’ll work out a solution in Python, discussing how to improve the speed using some math.

 which is divisible by 11 because each coefficient is.

 We should be careful about this idea, however.
-For smaller values of x and y, we can get a 5-digit product, which we haven’t discussed.
+For smaller values of and , we can get a 5-digit product, which we haven’t discussed.
 But, since we expect the biggest palindrome to come from the larger pairs, this shouldn’t be an issue.
 If we obtain a biggest palindrome which is 6 digits long, we will not have missed anything.

 The final code for our discussion is below.
 We have broken the construction of the inner for-loop into two cases: